|Road:||M6 northbound between J14 and J15|

 The services opened in 1996, earlier than Stafford (South), which is the only real reason for the difference between the two sites.
 Since opening the Retail Store has been converted into a WHSmith, and the Birthdays has become a Fone Bitz.
 The coffee bar was originally supposed to be at the side, but opened at the centre.

 The services used to have a Burger King drive through at the side of the petrol station, but it has been boarded up due to a lack of custom.
-A Burger King can still be found in the main building and in the BP garage.
+A Burger King can still be found in the main building and an outlet could be found in the petrol station but has since been removed.

 It is possibly the only service area to double-up a dog walking field with an overflow car park, changing as necessary.